 Figure~\ref{fig:massfunc} shows the binned mass functions of the cluster populations in our 8 galaxies in the three age intervals $<10$, $10-100$, and $100-400$ Myr \citep[reproduced from][]{Chandar17}.
 All of these mass functions are well represented by power laws, $\psi(M)\propto M^{\beta}$ with $\beta\approx-2$, and have no obvious bends or breaks.
 Thus, any upper cutoff must occur near or beyond the maximum observed mass $M_{\rm max}$ in each sample of clusters.
 This circumstance raises the question of whether $M_{\rm max}$ is determined by a physical cutoff, as in the Schechter function, or by a statistical cutoff linked to the sample size.

-Figure~2 shows the observed values of $M_{\rm max}$ plotted against the observed total masses $M_{\rm tot}$ in clusters more massive than $10^4~M_{\odot}$ (a proxy for sample size) in each of the three age intervals and eight galaxies\footnote{We omit the $<10$~Myr age bin for NGC~4449 because it has no clusters with $M>10^4~M_{\odot}$.}.
+Figure~2 shows the observed maximum mass ($M_{\rm max}$) plotted against the observed total mass ($M_{\rm tot}$) in clusters more massive than $10^4~M_{\odot}$ (a proxy for sample size) in each of the three age intervals and eight galaxies\footnote{We omit the $<10$~Myr age bin for NGC~4449 because it has no clusters with $M>10^4~M_{\odot}$.}.
 We have also plotted the predicted statistical relations between $M_{\rm max}$ and $M_{\rm tot}$ for a pure power law with $\beta=-2$ and a Schechter function with $\beta=-2$ and $M_*=10^5~M_{\odot}$ (red dotted and dot-dash lines, respectively).
 These were computed from the requirement that the expected number of clusters more massive than $M_{\rm max}$ be unity.
-For the pure power law with $\beta=-2$, the $M_{\rm max}$-$M_{\rm tot}$ relation takes the particularly simple form
+For the pure power law with $\beta=-2$, the $M_{\rm max}$--$M_{\rm tot}$ relation takes the particularly simple form

-The gray bands in Figure~2 show the 95\% confidence regions computed from 100 realizations of the underlying mass functions following the methodology in Chapter 5.3 of \citet{Bevington03}.
-Evidently, the observed correlation between $M_{\rm max}$ and $M_{\rm tot}$ for our sample follows more closely the predicted statistical relation for a pure power law than that for a Schechter function with $M_*\sim10^5~M_{\odot}$.
-Hence, our observations are more consistent with statistical, rather than physical, cutoffs in the mass functions.
+Using the methodology in Chapter 5.3 of \citet{Bevington03}, we generate mock cluster catalogs from a power-law mass function with $\beta=-2$ and a Schechter function with $\beta=-2$ and $M_*=10^5~M_{\odot}$.
+Drawing 1000 random realizations to match key values of $M_{\rm tot}$, we plot connected gray bands in Figure~2 showing the region encompassing 95\% of the samples.
+Overall, the observed correlation between $M_{\rm max}$ and $M_{\rm tot}$ for our sample appears to follow more closely the predicted relation for a pure power law than that for a Schechter function with $M_*\sim10^5~M_{\odot}$.